 Others feel these dogs are inherently dangerous and are not safe as pets.

-We will have a look at the facts, not only regarding both the Pitbull and the Rottweiler but also what you could expect from a mix of the two.
+We will have a look at the facts regarding both the Pitbull and the Rottweiler.
+But also what you could expect from a mix of the two.

 Where Does the Rottweiler Pitbull Mix Come From?

 As with many cross breeds, the exact origin of this mix is unclear.
 The parent breeds, however, both have a long, well-documented history.

 The Rottweiler is a herding breed which dates back for centuries.
 Perhaps even to the Roman empire.

 In time, the dogs became associated with a German town named ‘Rottweil’.

 As the breed developed it was not only used to herd but also to guard flocks during the night which included fending off bears.